-- 1. Three weeks prior to the review, a written letter will be sent to the institution identifying the review month and records that will be reviewed (for announced reviews only). - 2.
-If the organization is a Sponsoring Organization of facilities, the Sponsor may or may not be alerted on which facilities will have on-site reviews.
+- 1. Three weeks prior to the review, a letter will be sent to the institution identifying the review month and records that will be reviewed. - 2.
+If the organization is a Sponsoring organization of facilities, the Sponsor will not be alerted which facilities will have on-site reviews.